ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Discovering Resources in The EarthCODE Catalog.md

 The Open Science Catalog is free to use by any user with access to the Internet.
 Contributing to the catalog (ingesting new products or updating existing) is reserved to authorized users only (project PIs, data owners).

-**What are the capabilities of the Open Science Catalog?**

-The Open Science Catalog is not only a project's metadata browser.
+The Open Science Catalog is not only a projects' metadata browser.
 It brings new functionalities and makes them available to scientific community of users, such as:

 - Discovery and access for geospatial products + documentation (or/and code)
 - Unified metadata across heterogeneous sources